NeutronStar2001/NeutronStar2001.github.io/index.md

 layout: frontpage
 title: Xinyi Wu
 description: Xinyi Wu is a graduate student at Purple Mountain Observatory(PMO).
-keywords: Blue, Ham, treats, recycling, mail, being a good boy
+keywords: Xinyi, Wu, treats, recycling, mail, being a good boy
 ---

 Xinyi Wu is a graduate student at Purple Mountain Observatory.
 Her research interest is maily focus on galaxy formation and evolution, includes galaxy mergers and the searching for dwarf galaxies and stellar streams.